laurelis/ML-project/README.md

-# ML-project

-BREAST CANCER DIAGNOSIS
+# ML PROJECT: BREAST CANCER DIAGNOSIS

 The purpose of this project was to create a ML model that can predict whether a tumor mass is malignant or benign based on certain features of the tumor cell's nucleus.
 I trained a Random Forest, Logistic Regression, and a Deep Neural Network model and compared scores of each model.
 Also, I created a simplified Logistic Regression model, limiting the number of features necessary for a fairly precise diagnosis.

 I trained my model on the Breast Cancer Wisconsin Diagnostic dataset provided by the UCI Machine Learning Repository.
 Features in this dataset are computed from a digitized image of a fine needle aspirate (FNA) of a breast mass.
 They describe characteristics of the cell nuclei present in the image.